Schools districts across the Carolinas are beginning to release plans for returning to school this fall.

 Rowan-Salisbury Schools said they have aligned their reopening plans with the state’s recommendations for “Plan B” -- in-person learning and remote learning.

 Students will be divided into two groups (Group A and Group B).
 Students will attend school face-to-face two days per week and learn remotely three days per week.
 Wednesdays will be used for universal cleaning.
 The district is look at splitting students by last name for Group A and Group B.

-Union County Schools -- Union County Board of Education Voted to implement “Plan B,” the state’s recommendation of a mix of in-person and remote learning.
-Under this plan in Union County:
+Union County Schools -- Union County Board of Education voted to implement “Plan B,” the state’s recommendation of a mix of in-person and remote learning.

 - UCPS will operate with a 4-day weekly rotation

 - Schedules will enable a hybrid of in-school and virtual learning plans with 6-feet social distancing in classrooms and other areas of school buildings

 - Students will attend school on Monday – Thursday on their assigned two days; when students are not in the school building on their assigned days, they will work in a remote learning environment